-Heart Rock Waterfall, which is also known as Seeley Creek Falls, is located in Crestline, CA at the end of a roughly 1 mile each way hike.
-The waterfall is beautiful as it stands around 25 feet; however, the true draw of this hike is the fact that the waterfall has an almost perfect cut out of a heart right alongside it.
+Heart Rock Waterfall, which is also known as Seely Creek Falls, is located in Crestline, CA, at the end of a roughly two-mile roundtrip hike.
+The waterfall is beautiful as it drops around 25 feet; however, the true draw of this hike is the fact that the waterfall has an almost perfect cut out of a heart right alongside it.
 The heart itself looks small in the photos, but could easily hold two adults in each of its halves.
-This is a little gem nestled in the San Bernardo mountains that I recently stumbled upon on world of waterfalls but had never heard of, even after I had lived in this area of CA for my whole life.
-At only about a 30 minute drive from the Inland Empire, it is worth checking out, and the hike is easy enough that the whole family can handle it.
-Read on for photos and how to get there.
+This is a little gem nestled in the San Bernardo Mountains that I recently stumbled upon, even after I had lived in this area of CA for my whole life.
+At only about a 30-minute drive from the Inland Empire and an hour and a half from LA, it is worth checking out.
+The hike is easy enough that the whole family can handle it, read on for all the information.

 Heart Rock Waterfall

-After that we walked down to the base of the waterfall, which is beautiful at about 25 feet high, but there is no view of the heart from this angle.
-We explored waded in the water and checked out the falls from all different angles before returning down the trail.
+After that, we walked down to the base of the waterfall, which is beautiful at about 25 feet high.
+There is no view of the heart from this angle, though.
+We explored and waded in the water, checking out the falls from all different angles before returning down the trail.

 All in all, this is a beautiful hike that is short enough for anyone to do but rewarding enough that you will enjoy your time there.
-Let me know if you have done this before and check out the rest of the photos in the comments.
+Let me know if you have done this before in the comments.